 Pregnancy and childbirth rarely go as planned, and there’s always a chance you might go into labour before the waiting period is up.
 Unfortunately, the waiting period applies to the date the mother is admitted to hospital for the birth and there’s little chance of flexibility in the rule, even if it’s just by a few days.
 This is why it’s so important to plan your health insurance in advance.

-You might see insurers advertising shorter wait periods, but on closer inspection you’re likely to find this doesn’t apply to obstetrics.
-Providers might also pay restricted benefits that cover you for obstetrics as a private patient but only in a public hospital.
-Always read the fine print before making your final decision.
+You might see some insurers advertising shorter waiting periods, but on closer inspection you’ll usually find this doesn’t apply to obstetrics.
+Providers might also pay restricted benefits, which cover you for obstetrics as a private patient but only in a public hospital.
+So always read the policy brochure and find out what kind of cover you’re getting before you make a decision.

 Keep in mind that under Medicare, all Australians are covered for care in a public hospital, birth centre or a publicly funded homebirth program.
 However, you won’t have the same level of flexibility and care options as with private health insurance.